Project GreenHeart will build the ecological, economic and social value of the Lilongwe Wildlife Centre

 The redevelopment will act as a model for environmentally sustainable development.
 All builds will seek to diminish the impact on existing natural assets while new architectural interventions will use materials such as rammed earth, soil stabilised blocks and improved natural air circulation and lighting to reduce energy requirements.

-Project GreenHeart will develop key facilities including: a new education centre, visitor hub, botanic garden, nature trails and canopy walk; improved sanctuary facilities; enhanced recycling; forestry management; and much more.
+Project GreenHeart will develop key facilities including: a new education centre, visitor hub, volunteer facilities, botanic garden, nature trails and canopy walk; improved sanctuary facilities; enhanced recycling; forestry management; and much more.

-Below are the plans for our new, multi-functional Education Zone.
+Below is the plan for the new site.
 The full Project GreenHeart Master Plan is available to partners and supporters.

 How you can help

 We are seeking support from individuals and organisations to help us realise our vision.
 If you would like to be part of this exciting project and play a role in building a safer, greener Malawi, please get in touch at firstname.lastname@example.org.
 We’d love to explore ideas with you.

 There are a number of ways you can support us.